vibbits/nextflow-workshop/docs/nextflow/reports.md

 ## Tower
 The Tower service, supported and developed by Seqera Labs, allows to monitor the workloads from a browser.
 Pipelines can be deployed on any local, cluster or cloud environment using the intuitive *launchpad* interface.
 Futhermore, it is also possible to manage teams and organizations, control project costs, and more.
 With ongoing improvements to the Tower platform, it is a very powerful platform worth checking out.

 To start using Tower, first create an account on [tower.nf](https://tower.nf).
-Then, we need to set the access token in our environment (on our VMs):
+Then, we need to set the access token in our environment:
 ```
 export TOWER_ACCESS_TOKEN=<YOUR ACCESS TOKEN>
 export NXF_VER=22.10.7